Huy-DNA/MPiSC/implementations/slot-queue/report/main.typ

   name: [Linearizability of `spsc_enqueue`],
 )[The linearization point of `spsc_enqueue` is right after line 2 or right after line 4.] <slotqueue-spsc-enqueue-linearization-point-lemma>

+#proof[
+  Notice that only `spsc_enqueue` can modify the `Last` shared variable and only `spsc_dequeue` can modify the `First` shared variable.

+  If line 2 is executed, that means `Last + 1 == First` and the enqueue is deemed as failed.
+This state can only be exited when an `spsc_dequeue` executes line 8.
+If line 2 is executed before line 8 of `spsc_dequeue` then it's safe that we linearize `spsc_enqueue` before `spsc_dequeue`.
+Therefore, line 2 is a linearization point of `spsc_enqueue`.

+  Suppose line 2 is not executed.

+  If line 4 hasn't been executed, the SPSC is as if no element has been enqueued.
+On the other hand, if line 4 is executed, the enqueue is sure to have completed and other `spsc_dequeue`s or `spsc_readFront` can see this enqueue's effect.
+Therefore, line 4 is another linearization point of `spsc_enqueue`.
+]

 #lemma(
   name: [Linearizability of `spsc_dequeue`],
 )[The linearization point of `spsc_dequeue` is right after line 6 or right after line 8.] <slotqueue-spsc-dequeue-linearization-point-lemma>

+#proof[
+  Notice that only `spsc_enqueue` can modify the `Tail` shared variable and only `spsc_dequeue` can modify the `Head` shared variable.

+  If line 6 is executed, that means `Last == First` and the dequeue is deemed as failed.
+This state can only be exited when an `spsc_enqueue` executes line 4.
+If line 6 is executed before line 4 of `spsc_dequeue` then it's safe that we linearize `spsc_dequeue` before `spsc_enqueue`.
+Therefore, line 6 is a linearization point of `spsc_enqueue`.

+  Suppose line 6 is not executed.

+  If line 8 hasn't been executed, the SPSC is as if no element has been dequeued.
+On the other hand, if line 8 is executed, the dequeue is sure to have completed and other `spsc_enqueue` or `spsc_readFront` can see this enqueue's effect.
+Therefore, line 8 is another linearization point of `spsc_enqueue`.
+]

 #lemma(
   name: [Linearizability of `spsc_readFront`],
 )[The linearization point `spsc_readFront` is right after line 11 or right after line 12.] <slotqueue-spsc-readFront-linearization-point-lemma>

+#proof[
+  If line 11 is executed, that means `spsc_readFront` has just observed and effect of line 8 of `spsc_dequeue` or has not observed line 4 of `spsc_enqueue`.
+In this case, `spsc_readFront` is linearized after this `spsc_dequeue` or before `spsc_enqueue`.

+  If line 12 is executed, that means `spsc_readFront` has just observed and effect of line 4 of `spsc_enqueue` or has not observed line 8 of `spsc_dequeue`.
+In this case, `spsc_readFront` is linearized after this `spsc_enqueue` or before `spsc_dequeue`.
+]

 #theorem(
   name: "Linearizability of local SPSC",